-- Boil water in a kettle but let it sit for approximately 2 minutes before pouring over grounds, the water will be too hot and will scorch the ground beans if poured right away (resulting in a bitter tasting brew).
-This is another spot that can be experimented with, try making a pot with water that has sat for 1 minute to 2 1/2 minutes and you’ll notice a difference.
+- Boil water in a kettle but let it sit for approximately 2 minutes before pouring over grounds, it will be too hot and will scorch the ground beans if poured right away (resulting in a bitter tasting batch).
+This is another spot that can be experimented with, try making a pot with water that has sat for 1 to 2 1/2 minutes and you’ll notice a difference.

-- If using a glass carafe, check for cracks or chips before each use.
-If you spot any, don’t use it since the glass can shatter when it comes in contact with the boiling water.
+- If using a glass carafe, check for cracks or chips first.
+If you spot any, replace it since the glass can shatter when it comes in contact with the boiling liquid.

 - Fill the cafetiere with hot water while you’re waiting for the water to boil, this heats up the carafe and helps keep the brew warm for a longer period of time.
-Dump water right before making coffee.
+Dump right before making a new batch.

 - Pull up the handle and remove plunger.

-- Pour hot water (first boiled and cooled as noted above) over grounds, make sure there’s about an inch or so headspace at the top…read directions for amount of space your particular press requires.
+- Pour hot water (first boiled and cooled as noted above) over grounds, watch that there’s about an inch or so headspace at the top…read directions for amount of space your particular unit requires.

-- Stir water a few times with a bamboo skewer, a chopstick, or thin wooden spoon (a metal knife or spoon can break the hot glass).
-You’ll notice a foamy “bloom” form at the top, the hot water is starting to work its magic on the beans.
+- Stir a few times with a bamboo skewer, a chopstick, or thin wooden spoon (a metal knife or spoon can break the hot glass).
+You’ll notice a foamy “bloom” form at the top, the heat from the liquid is starting to work its magic.